aigecko/Kemonomimi/README.md

 You can just regard it as a toy.

-the whole file download location: https://docs.google.com/file/d/0BzaQs_tBXnYAaG51bGVCWUZYLVE/edit?usp=sharing
+the whole file download location: <br>
+https://docs.google.com/file/d/0BzaQs_tBXnYAaG51bGVCWUZYLVE/edit?usp=sharing